 The success of this initial project sparked interest in transforming other transit stops and stations in the St. Louis region.
-To date, Transit Stop Transformation Projects have been completed at the Emerson Park and 5th & Missouri Transit Centers in East St. Louis, Ill., the Belleville Transit Center in Belleville, Ill., and the North Hanley Transit Center in unincorporated St. Louis County.
+To date, Transit Stop Transformation Projects have been completed at six stations: the Emerson Park and 5th & Missouri Transit Centers in East St. Louis, Ill., the Belleville Transit Center in Belleville, Ill., the North Hanley Transit Center in unincorporated St. Louis County, the MetroBus stop in Maplewood, Mo., and the Fairview Heights Transit Center in Ill.
 Plans for additional projects are currently in the works.